 SUBMIT YOUR THESIS TO THE GRADUATE SCHOOL.

-To avoid delays, be sure your thesis is formatted in accordance with the Graduate School formatting guidelines.
-Your thesis is due 5 working days after your final exam.
-Check the Graduate School website for other you should submit along with your thesis, including the Hold Harmless / Copyright Acknowledgement [PDF] form.
+To avoid delays, be sure your thesis is formatted in accordance with the Graduate School formatting requirements.
+Your thesis is due 10 working days after your final exam.
+Check the Graduate School website for other forms you should submit along with your thesis, including the Hold Harmless / Copyright Acknowledgement [PDF] form.